olton/metro5-docs/docs/intro.md

 - **Color** - the module contains functions for convenient work with colors

 ## Application level
-At the application level, Metro 5 includes:
+At the application level, Metro UI includes:
 - **Common CSS** - additional styles for quick manipulation of HTML elements
 - **Components** - a set of ready-to-use components
 - **Routines** - useful JS functions

 ## User level
-At the user code layer, you can interact with Metro 5 using HTML and JavaScript code.
+At the user code layer, you can interact with Metro UI using HTML and JavaScript code.